daxAKAhackerman/XSS-Catcher/README.md

 ## Features
 * Generates simple customizable XSS payloads
 * Sends email alerts when a new XSS is caught
+* The destination email is configured per client to better fit an environment where different pentesters don't necessarily work on the same tests
 * Separates the gathered data by clients
 * Multi-user with administrative and low privilege users
 * Stores information about the triggered XSS payloads like User-Agent, source IP address, timestamp, etc.